Instant Pot Pudina Rice | Mint Pulao

 Pluck the leaves from the stem - Remove the leaves from the stem.
 The stem of mint is quite hardy.
 If you find the tip of the mint stem tender, we can use that in the recipe. (step 1)

-Wash and soak the leaves in water - Wash the leaves under running water and then soak it in a bowl full of water.
-Scrub gently with fingers.
+Wash and soak the leaves in water - Wash the leaves under running water and then soak them in a bowl full of water.
+Scrub gently with your fingers.
 Let it sit for about 5 minutes. (step 2)

 How to clean mint leaves